qwertie/loyc.net/_posts/2020-04-08-principles-of-programming.md

 In C# or Java there is no way to write this code in a shorter way, but I hated code like this so much that I built [LeMP.](http://ecsharp.net/lemp/)

 I used to think DRY was my #1 most important principle, because the idea of _organizing code well_, including Separation Of Concerns, was so deeply ingrained in my psyche that it had become invisible to me.
-Encountering a codebase that was disorganized and mixed concerns all over the place reminded me that Generalized DRY was really #2.
-But it's still key.
+Encountering a codebase that was disorganized and mixed concerns all over the place reminded me that Generalized DRY does not reign supreme... but it's still really important.

 Don't.
 Repeat.
 Stuff.
 And if you do repeat stuff, at least slap a `// TODO: This violates DRY, refactor it!` on that sucker.